-- Shell pods 1-2 weeks before sowing. - To control seedling blights caused by soil bacteria and fungi, you can treat the seeds with fungicide.
-Thiram can be applied as a dust at 120 g Thiram/100 kg seed and mixed uniformly. - Do a germination test at least 10 days before planting.
+- Pods should be shelled 1-2 weeks before sowing. - Do not plant damaged, small or shrivelled seeds. - Some varieties require a period of dormancy between harvesting and sowing.
+Check the table above. - To control seedling blights caused by soil bacteria and fungi, you can treat the seeds with fungicide.
+Thiram can be applied as a dust at 120 g Thiram/100 kg seed and mixed uniformly. - Do a germination test at least 10 days before time of planting.
 Plant 50 seeds.
-If at least 40 emerge, the seed is good for planting.
-If 30-40 emerge, plant more seeds than recommended.
-Get new seeds if less than 30 seeds emerge.
+If at least 40 germinate, the seed is good for planting.
+If only 30-40 seeds germinate, plant more seeds than recommended below.
+Get new seed if less than 30 seedlings come up.